ankeetmaini/blog/posts/ultimate-docker-workflow.md

 ## building assets

 While building assets it's essential certain environment variables are set correctly, e.g. `NODE_ENV=production`.
 These and others on which your app depends can be set easily using `ENV` directive.

+> ENV vs ARG

+There are two types of parameters you can use in the whole docker lifecycle. `ENV` can be defined inside the Dockerfile and also passed in while running the docker image, on the other hand `ARG` can be defined in Dockerfile and passed in only at the time of building the image and can no longer be accessed when you run the built docker image.

 ```dockerfile
 ENV NODE_ENV production